snap-cycle/SnapCycle/detection/train/description.md

 * Batch size is number of image samples processed before the model is updated.
 Standard batch size is 16, but can be raised to 32.
 * For best results, 2000 boxes per class.
 However, 500 images is also good.
 * Standard image size is 640.
 If an image is not this size, it will automatically be resized so do not worry.
-* Patience is number of epochs model waits before stopping due to no significance improvement, standard is 50.
-* Roboflow is best for finding images and annotation, clearML is best for logging.
+* Roboflow is best for finding images and annotation.

+### Current standards being used
+* For each class, 500 train images and 150 valid images are used.
+* For each class, 16 background train images and 4 background valid images are used.
+* Link to dataset is https://app.roboflow.com/snapcycle, let me know if you want access.
+* We are using a pretrained model from yolov8, such as yolov8n or yolov8m.

 ## Training new model
 ``` Python